Earth Treasure Vase: Global Healing Project

 The huts draw upon a generations-old means to reconcile the wounds of war and solve conflicts independently of the courts.
 These structures are literally open to all sides equally and provide a neutral meeting place where members of a community can hear and impart justice.
 In this context, the win-lose rulings of corrupt courts can transform into win-win solutions for many civil cases.

-Alliance for the Earth is now offering a unique and important program to support the creation of peace from the ground up, rebuild lives, and enhance youth and ex-combatant participation in reconciliation and peacebuilding efforts in Liberia.
-With our Liberian project coordinators, William “Uncle Jake” Jacobs and Christian Wolo Bethelson, we will work with community leaders in all 15 counties (states) to construct palava peace huts all across the country.
+Alliance for the Earth has developed a strong collaboration with our Liberian partners to nurture the birth of this inspiring organization, the Peace Hut Alliance for Conflict Transformation.
+The Peace Hut Alliance is now offering unique and important programs to support the creation of peace from the ground up, rebuild lives, and enhance the participation of youth, women, and ex-combatants in reconciliation and peacebuilding efforts in Liberia.
+The team of the Peace Hut Alliance, Harper M. Karmon, Christian Wolo Bethelson and Annie Nushann, is already working with communities in three counties and intends to work with community leaders in all 15 counties (states) to construct palava peace huts across the country.
 These Peace Huts will be used as regular community gathering places for dialogue, conflict resolution, storytelling, education and sports.

-It is our intention that over the next four years, Peace Huts will be constructed in every county in Liberia.
+It is our intention that Peace Huts will be constructed in every county in Liberia.
 Every hut will include toilets and a hand pump well to provide much needed safe drinking water.
 Water and sanitation are essential for good health and, after many years of civil conflict, Liberians have yet to see pipe-borne water even in the cities.
 Each community will provide the land, design and labor for their own peace hut and well.

 William “Uncle Jake” Jacobs (L) and Christian Wolo Bethelson (R) with Dharmacharya Cynthia Jurs